BONNER SCHOLARS PROGRAM

 - Complete 140 hours of combined service, training, meetings, and class sessions per semester

 - Participate in pre-service orientation, first-year spring break service trip, and sophomore retreat

 - Complete two summers of service with at least 280 hours each summer with local, state, national or international non-profits or government agencies while in college

-- Abide by all guidelines that have been laid out in the Bonner Handbook
+- Abide by all guidelines in the Mars Hill University Bonner Handbook

 - Social Justice: Advocating for fairness, impartiality and equality while addressing systemic social and environmental issues

 - Civic Engagement: Participating intentionally as a citizen in the democratic process, actively engaging in public policy and direct services.

 - Spiritual Exploration: Exploring personal beliefs, values, and spirituality while respecting the practice of others.